 3. The Smartphone Generation

-I’m extremely concerned that we are losing the youth of this generation who are engaged in smartphones, laptops, Ipad, gaming, and other connected devices instead of being led into a budding Christian life by their parents and the church.
+I'm incredibly concerned that we are losing the youth of this generation who are engaged in their smartphones, laptops, Ipad, gaming, and other connected devices instead of being led into a budding Christian life by their parents and the Church.

-One study suggests almost 70 percent of Millennial's spend an average of over seventeen hours a day on a laptop, smartphone, tablet, Ipad, or other media.
+One study suggests that almost 70 percent of Millennials spend an average of over seventeen hours a day on a laptop, smartphone, tablet, Ipad, or other media.
 That is not a typo.
-Instead, it is a vivid snapshot of what the church effectively exists in today.
+Instead, it is a vivid snapshot of what the Church effectively exists in today.

 The formal Church has lost the Millennial group

 With just over 50 percent of the Millennials unchurched the formal church must find a way to get them back.
 Faith in God and salvation through Jesus Christ is more relevant today than in any previous generation.
 We need to get back to the Gospel as preached by the Apostles Paul, Peter, Silas, and Apollos.

 Do we really?
 We need to answer this honetly!